-- Can I drink any alcohol with my medications?
+- Can I drink alcohol with my medicines?

 What are the signs that my epilepsy is becoming worse?

 What should others with me do when I am having a seizure?
 After the seizure is over, what should they do?
-When should they call the doctor?
+When should they call the provider?
 When should we call 911?